Yuqian-shiiiiii/AWS-Analysis2/README.md

 ### abstract

-I made data cleaning processing and analysis according to the course requirements and promotion, and used pyspark, pandas, matplotlib to improve the task in combination with steps
+I made data cleaning processing and analysis according to the course requirements and promotion, and used pyspark, pandas, matplotlib to improve the task in combination with steps.
+For part 3, I found that the YELP reviews tend to skew positive and customers tend to write good reviews.

 ### S3 URL：